The Falcon and the Winter Soldier: Setting and themes

-Kolstad said he would be bringing "a wink and a nod" to the style of world building and character development from his film franchise John Wick.
-Feige said the series would be more of a reflection of the real world than previous MCU projects, with composer Henry Jackman saying the series deals with "less comfortable... weighty issues" such as what kind of person should hold the shield and how a Black man would feel about being Captain America.
-Skogland added that other topical, "hard-to-talk about issues" that the series explores include ideas of patriotism and extremism, asking the questions: "Who is an American, and who gets to decide what principles the country stands for?
+Feige said the series would be more of a reflection of the real world than previous MCU projects.
+Spellman felt the series was a nice progression from the themes of racial identity that were presented in Marvel Studios' Black Panther (2018), and was hopeful that the series would have a positive impact on Black youth like that film did.
+He noted that in addition to himself and Moore, over half of the series' writing staff was also Black which reinforced the series' portrayal of Wilson as a "decidedly Black character".
+Mackie said he was picking up the mantle left by Black Panther star Chadwick Boseman, who died in August 2020.
+Once Skogland was hired, however, the racial themes were no longer as central to the series as they had been initially in Spellman's scripts.
+Other "hard-to-talk about issues" that the series explores, according to Skogland, include ideas of patriotism and extremism, asking the questions: "Who is an American, and who gets to decide what principles the country stands for?
 What compels people to take extreme actions in the name of what they believe is patriotism?"
 Skogland noted that Captain America has always been used to explore political ideas, since the character's first comic book in 1941 where he was depicted punching Adolf Hitler.
 Stan said viewers would be able to compare events in the series to the 2021 storming of the United States Capitol, though this was unintentional since the series was written before that event.